 The Role of Physical Activity

-Exercise is one of the most effective natural remedies for anxiety.
-Activities such as yoga, jogging, or swimming release endorphins, improve mood, and promote overall well-being.
-A regular fitness routine can complement medication or therapy and provide additional relief.
+Exercise is one of the best natural remedies for anxiety.
+Activities like yoga, jogging, or swimming release endorphins, improve mood, and boost well-being.
+A regular fitness routine can also complement medication or therapy and provide extra relief.

 Nutrition and Sleep Hygiene

-Good sleep hygiene is equally important.
-Poor sleep heightens anxiety and reduces medication efficacy.
-Helpful habits include:
+Good sleep habits are equally important.
+Poor sleep raises anxiety and reduces how well medication works.
+Try these habits:

 • Establishing a consistent bedtime routine